Rules & Regulations

 Festival Name & Logo Use

-Vendors are prohibited from using the Hanover Tomato Festival name and logo.
+Vendors are prohibited from using the Hanover Tomato Month name and logo.

 Alcohol Sale & Consumption

 The consumption and selling of alcoholic beverages are prohibited in the park.
-Failure to adhere to this rule will result in the removal of the vendor from the Festival area with no refund.
+Failure to adhere to this rule will result in the removal of the vendor from the event area with no refund.

-The participating vendor shall comply with all state, federal, and local laws, rules, ordinances, and regulations during the Festival.
-Failure to do so will result in the removal of the vendor from the Festival premises with no refund.
+The participating vendor shall comply with all state, federal, and local laws, rules, ordinances, and regulations during the event.
+Failure to do so will result in the removal of the vendor from the event premises with no refund.

 Food Sales & Samples